Resolution of The Linear-Bounded Automata Question: Diagonalization against Deterministic Space-Bounded Turing Machines

-\begin{proof} Let $M$ be a four-tape NTM which operates as follows on an input string $x$ of length of $n$. \begin{enumerate} \item{ By using $O(\log n)$ space, $M$ decodes the Turing machine encoded by $x$.
-If $x$ is not the encoding of some single-tape DTM then GOTO $6$, else determines $t$, the number of tape symbols used by this Turing, and $s$, its number of states.
-The third tape of $M$ can be used as ``scratch" memory to calculate $t$.} \item {$M$ marks off $(1+\lceil\log s\rceil+\lceil\log t\rceil)S(n)$ cells on each tape.
-After doing so, if any tape head of $M$ attempts to move off the marked cells, $M$ halts without accepting.} \item { Let $M_i$ be the Turing machine encoded by $x$.
-Then $M$ lays off on its second tape $S(n)$ blocks of $\lceil\log t\rceil$ cells each, the blocks being separated by single cells holding a marker $\#$, i.e. there are $(1+\lceil\log t\rceil)S(n)$ cells in all.
+space,\footnote {In this paper, $\log n$ stands for $\log_2n$.} $M$ decodes the single-tape deterministic Turing machine encoded by $x$.
+If $x$ is not the encoding of some single-tape deterministic Turing machine, then GOTO $6$.
+Otherwise, $M$ decodes the deterministic Turing machine encoded by $x$ and determines $t$, the number of tape symbols used by this deterministic Turing machine, and $s$, its number of states.
+The third tape of $M$ can be used as ``scratch" memory to calculate $t$. } \item {$M$ marks off $(1+\lceil\log t\rceil)S(n)$ cells on each work tape.
+After doing so, if any tape head of $M$ attempts to move off the marked cells, $M$ halts without accepting.} \item {Let $M_i$ be the deterministic Turing machine encoded by $x$.
+Then $M$ lays off on its second tape $S(n)$ blocks of $\lceil\log t\rceil$ cells each, the blocks being separated by single cells holding a marker $\#$, i.e., there are $(1+\lceil\log t\rceil)S(n)$ cells in all.
 Each tape symbol occurring in a cell of $M_i$'s tape will be encoded as a binary number in the corresponding block of the second tape of $M$.
-Initially, $M$ places its input, in binary coded form, in the blocks of tape $2$, filling the unused blocks with the code for the blank.} \item {On tape $3$, $M$ sets up a block of $\lceil\log s\rceil+\lceil\log S(n)\rceil+\lceil\log t\rceil S(n)$ cells, initialized to all $0$'s, provided again that this number of cells does not exceed $(1+\lceil\log s\rceil+\lceil\log t\rceil)S(n)$.
-Tape $3$ is used as a counter to count up to $sS(n)t^{S(n)}$.} \item {By using nondeterminism \footnote{ When simulating a DTM, the behavior of the universal NTM $M$ is somewhat deterministic, since there is no nondeterministic choices in a DTM.
-The author receives some feedbacks that the construction of this universal NTM $M$ is almost the same as an universal DTM, so some reader confuses that $L_d$ is not accepted by any DTMs of space complexity $S(n)$ but accepted by the ``DTM" $M$ constructed here of space complexity $S(n)$.
-We modify the $M$ as above and clarify that $M$ we constructed here is a NTM of space complexity $O(S(n))$, that is, it must accepts some language in $NSPACE[S(n)]$.
-We hope this explanation will clear the confusion of some reader.} in $(1+\lceil\log s\rceil+\lceil\log t\rceil)S(n)$ cells, $M$ simulates $M_i$, using tape $1$, its input tape, to determine the moves of $M_i$ and using tape $2$ to simulate the tape of $M_i$.
-The moves of $M_i$ are counted in binary in the block of tape $3$, and tape $4$ is used to hold the state of $M_i$.
-If $M_i$ accepts, then $M$ halts without accepting. $M$ accepts if $M_i$ halts without accepting, if the simulation of $M$ attempts to use more than the allotted cells on tape $2$, or if the counter on tape $3$ overflows, i.e. the number of moves made by $M_i$ exceeds $sS(n)t^{S(n)}$.} \item{ Since $x$ is not encoding of some single-tape DTM.
-Then $M$ marks off $(1+\lceil\log 4\rceil+\lceil\log 2\rceil)S(n)$ cells on each tape.
-After doing so, if any tape head of $M$ attempts to move off the marked cells, $M$ halts without accepting.
-Then, on tape $3$, $M$ sets up a block of $\lceil\log 4\rceil+\lceil\log S(n)\rceil+\lceil\log 2\rceil S(n)$ cells, initialized to all $0$'s.
-Tape $3$ is used as a counter to count up to $4\times S(n)2^{S(n)}$.
-By using its nondeterministic choices, $M$ moves as per the path given by $x$.
-The moves of $M$ are counted in binary in the block of tape $3$. $M$ rejects if the number of moves made by $M$ exceeds $4S(n)2^{S(n)}$ or $M$ reaches a reject state before reaching $4S(n)2^{S(n)}$, otherwise $M$ accepts.
-Note that the number of $4$ and $2$ in $4\times S(n)2^{S(n)}$ is fixed, i.e. it is default. } \end{enumerate}
+Initially, $M$ places its input, in binary coded form, in the blocks of tape $2$, filling the unused blocks with the code for the blank.} \item {On tape $3$, $M$ sets up a block of $\lceil\log s\rceil+\lceil\log S(n)\rceil+\lceil\log t\rceil S(n)$ cells, initialized to all $0$'s, provided again that this number of cells does not exceed $(1+\lceil\log t\rceil)S(n)$, which is possible, because as and since there are arbitrarily long binary strings representing the same Turing machine $M_i$.
+Tape $3$ is used as a counter to count up to $sS(n)t^{S(n)}$.\footnote{If a single-tape deterministic/nondeterministic Turing machine $N$ (with $t$ tape symbols) is of constructible space complexity $S(n)$, then there is a number of distinct configurations that $N$ needs to enter when started with an input of length $n$, and this number is at most